julien-c/mongovel/README.md

 ```php
 'Mongovel\MongovelServiceProvider'
 ```
-Add then alias Mongovel's model class by adding its facade to the `facades` array in the same file :
+Add then alias Mongovel's model class by adding its facade to the `aliases` array in the same file :
 ```php
 'MongovelModel' => 'Mongovel\Model'
 ```